Skip Ribbon Commands

 • statutory office holders

-If you are concerned about making a disclosure directly to the agency, you can make a disclosure to the Commonwealth Ombudsman.
+If you have concerns about disclosing to our Authorised Officers, you can make a disclosure directly to the Commonwealth Ombudsman.

-To assist us in assessing and properly investigating your PID, you should generally include:
+To help us assess and investigate your disclosure, you should include:

 • details of the alleged wrongdoing